rebelist/revelations/README.md

   <a href="https://www.docker.com/"><img src="https://img.shields.io/badge/Container-Docker-2496ED?logo=docker&logoColor=white" alt="Docker" /></a>
 </p>

 **Revelations** is an offline, open-source Retrieval-Augmented Generation (RAG) app that scans a Confluence space and lets you query your internal documentation using natural language.
 Point it to any space, index the pages, and ask questions, instantly get relevant answers using your preferred language model (local or remote).

+## Hybrid Search

+Revelations uses **hybrid search** implemented via the Qdrant vector database, which combines two complementary search strategies for optimal retrieval:

+- **Dense vector search**: Uses semantic embeddings to find documents that are conceptually similar to your query, even if they don't contain the exact keywords.
+This enables understanding of meaning and context.
+- **Sparse vector search**: Uses BM25-based keyword matching to find documents containing specific terms from your query.
+This ensures precise keyword matches are not missed.

+By combining both approaches, hybrid search provides the best of both worlds: semantic understanding for natural language queries and precise keyword matching for technical terms and specific concepts.
+The results are then re-ranked using a cross-encoder model to further improve relevance.

 ## ⚠️ Disclaimer

 This project is a prototype built for learning and experimentation.
 It is not optimized for performance, and on a typical personal machine the latency from the language model can be high.

 ---

 ## Development Requirements

 * [Python 3.13](https://www.python.org/downloads/)
 * [Docker](https://docs.docker.com/desktop/)
 * [Ollama](https://ollama.com/download)